 The relationship between patients and medical providers is unique, an intimate and businesslike combination unmatched by few other relationships.
-Patient satisfaction surveys and physician satisfaction surveys are popular tools used to improve the physician and patient relationship and ensure that medical services are being delivered in the expected manner.
+Healthcare surveys are a popular tool used to improve the physician and patient relationship and ensure that medical services are being delivered in the expected manner.
 These surveys constantly collect the data needed to ensure that all medical personnel who have contact with patients remain mindful of the patient’s emotional comfort as well as their medical needs.

 Patients are dissatisfied if communication is lacking because of medical terminology or because of unfamiliarity with the symptoms of their condition.
 Physicians and employees often feel rushed because of the need to keep on schedule or time limits imposed by insurers or employers.
 Surveys that offer insight into how patients feel about their medical team’s communication capabilities can lead to change that improves relationships with patients.